It's one of the most common questions that we get:

 You do NOT need to wait for your herniated disc to "heal" before you start feeling better.

-In fact, there are millions of people with degenerative, bulging, and herniated discs who have no pain at all!
+In fact, there are millions of people with degenerative, bulging, and herniated discs on their MRI who have no pain at all!

 The table below shows just how common "abnormal" MRI findings are in people without pain.
 As you'll see, "abnormal" findings become quite "normal" as you age.